God Will Use ANYONE to Help You

 Often we don't know exactly what it is that we need or require.
 So we cannot ask.
-What do you need for your assignment.
-We must have the answers upper most in our minds to be able to answer the question(s) without hesitation.
+What do you need for your assignment?
+We must have the answers uppermost in our minds to answer the question(s) without hesitation.

-Nehemiah knew that he would face opposition during the work, and the tactics of his enemies, but had a strategy for this.
+Nehemiah knew that he would face opposition during the work and his enemies' tactics, but had a strategy for this.

-Question: Do you know that you WILL face opposition? we must know that during the 'building of our assignment' we will face opposition and must know the strategy of the enemy personal to our lives and assignment.
-Is it distraction, fear, wearing you down, betrayal, feeling of loneliness, etc?
+Question: Do you know that you WILL face opposition? we must know that during the building of our assignment, we will face opposition and know the enemy's strategy to our lives and assignment.
+Is it a distraction, fear, wearing you down, betrayal, a feeling of loneliness, etc?
 But you must know what they are.

-Of course there are so much more things to learn and observe from the text but these are just a few of them.
+Of course, there are so many more things to learn and observe from the text, but these are just a few.

 If we are obedient to God and to what he requires of us, He will send or revealed the most unlikely people to assists us in the work He has called us to do